alineberry/alineberry.github.io/_posts/2019-05-28-vae-theory.md

 Another practical use is representation learning.
 It is certainly possible that using the latent representation of your data will improve performance of downstream tasks, such as clustering or classification.
 After training the VAE you can transform your data by passing it through the encoder and taking the most probable latent vectors $$z$$ (which equates to taking the mean vector outputted from the encoder).
 Data outside of the training set can also be transformed by a previously-trained VAE.
 Of course, performance will be best when the new data is similar to the training data, i.e., comes from the same domain or natural distribution.
 As an extreme example, it probably wouldn't make much sense to transform medical image data using a VAE that was trained on MNIST.

 Yet another use is anomaly detection.
 There are various ways to leverage the probabilistic nature of the VAE to determine when a new data point is very improbable and therefore anomalous.
+Some examples:
-For example, you could pass the new data through the encoder and measure the KL divergence between the encoder's distribution and the prior.
+- Pass the new data through the encoder and measure the KL divergence between the encoder's distribution and the prior.
 A high KL divergence would indicate that the new data is dissimilar to the data the VAE saw during training.
+- Pass the new data through the full VAE and measure the reconstruction probability.
+Data with a very low reconstruction probability is dissimilar from the training set.
+- With some additional work it's possible compute the actual log likelihood $$\log p_{\theta}(x)$$ for new data.
+This approach requires leveraging importance sampling to efficiently compute a new expectation.
+Look out for more details on this approach in a future post.

 ## Conclusion